MicrosoftDocs/architecture-center/docs/example-scenario/ai/risk-stratification-surgery-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 - Scalability of the resources depends on the analytics workload, training, and deployment workloads enabled to optimize costs as needed.
-- To estimate the cost of implementing this solution, use [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), inputting services described in this article.
+- To estimate the cost of implementing this solution, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), inputting the services described in this article.
 [Overview of the cost optimization pillars](/azure/architecture/framework/cost/overview) can also be helpful.

 ### Operational excellence